taw/etwng/ui_converter/README.md

 UI files in ETW, NTW, and S2TW have different versions from `Version025` to `Version054`.

-This converter fully supports all versions from `Version032` to `Version052`.
-A few files don't convert for mysterious reasons, most likely converter bugs.
+This converter fully supports all versions from `Version032` to `Version054`.

+About 2% of files don't convert, most likely due to converter bugs.

 ## CREDITS